mulby/edx-documentation/en_us/course_authors/source/building_course/provide_overview.rst

 You might want to make sure that your students have a specific set of skills and knowledge before they take your course.
-In addition to suggesting general requirements in your course overview, you can :ref:`require students to complete specific prerequisite courses<Specify Prerequisite Courses>` or :ref:`require students to take an entrance exam<Require an Entrance Exam>`.
+In addition to suggesting general requirements in your course overview, you can require students to :ref:`complete specific prerequisite courses<Specify Prerequisite Courses>`, or :ref:`take an entrance exam<Require an Entrance Exam>`, or both.

 .. _Specify Prerequisite Courses: